What Is Global Human Resource Management (GHRM)? A Complete Guide

 8. Continuously Evaluate and Adapt

 Lastly, HR management requires ongoing evaluation and adaptation.
-Regularly seek employee feedback and adjust policies as and when needed.
+Global HR managers must regularly seek employee feedback and adjust policies as and when needed.
 Instead of being inflexible, remain agile to respond to changes in the market.

 Mistakes To Avoid When Implementing A Global HR System